Tanya Byron's report entitled Safer Children in a Digital World has been published

 After viewing the films, the CST would raise its concerns with the BBFC.
 This is certainly a matter we don't intend to let drop

-is not.
 It is tasteless and offensive, but not antisemitic.
 It doesn't contain anything illegal or potentially harmful, which is the test we have to use.
 The worst thing about it is probably its title.

 said: We have not seen these videos but by all accounts they are extremely unpleasant.
 Depicting violence and deprivation in this way should be of concern to everyone, although the subject matter of some of these films makes them particularly

 distasteful to the Jewish community.
 We certainly support any moves to review the rules whereby this material is made freely available.

 The BBFC unsurprisingly passed it 12A uncut with the following comment:

 Lady Godiva is a modern day romantic drama based around the legend of the Anglo Saxon

 noble woman who rode naked through the streets of Coventry in order to lift an oppressive toll placed on the poor by her husband.
 It was passed ‘12A’ for mildly sexualised nudity and one use of moderate language.

 that only ‘natural nudity, with no sexual content’ is permitted.
 In Lady Godiva however, when she rides naked through the streets, onlookers gaze up at her appreciatively, indicating that her nudity has some sexual appeal.
 The scene therefore is

 best placed at ‘12A’ where brief and discreet nudity in a sexual context is allowed.
 The BBFC Guidelines also state that ‘mild bad language only’ is permitted at ‘PG’, which means the one use of moderate language in the film, in this case ‘wanker’, also

 places the film at ‘12A’.